Ingrown toenails can be very painful!

 Once a toenail is ingrown, the ingrown portion of the nail almost always has to be removed.
 If you have an ingrown toenail we recommend that you don't delay getting treatment.

 Ingrown toenail removal is simple, relatively painless, and also inexpensive.
 Don't keep suffering and run the risk of worsening infection and more serious complications.
-Call us at (562) 433-0478 to find out what treatment option is right for you.
+Contact our Long Beach podiatry office by calling 562-433-0478 to schedule an appointment today.